The Power of Obedience: A Path to Love and Faith

 Wrapping Up

 This might sound crazy, but there is freedom in obedience.
-It is hard to put the sense of freedom I feel now into words.
+It is hard to put into words the sense of freedom I feel now.
 I know I have eternal life.
 I know Jesus died on the cross for my sins.
 I know I am forgiven.
 Obedience to God is a small price for what He did for me through His Son.

-If you don’t have a relationship with Christ and would like to learn how you can, I would love to hear from you.
+If you don’t have a relationship with Christ and would like to learn how to establish one, I would love to hear from you.
 If you need prayer or someone to talk to, contact me at jplaintalk@gmail.com.

 References